 The Summer Session

 The Summer Session offers Colorado College students an opportunity to make progress toward their degrees, take courses not offered during the spring or fall, or engage in intercultural study programs offered only through the Summer Session.
-Courses are generally offered during three three-week blocks during the summer, but some courses have special schedules.
-Most courses are also open to students in good standing at other undergraduate institutions, juniors or seniors in high school whose academic credentials indicate preparation for college-level work at Colorado College, or other qualified community members.
+Courses are generally offered during three three-week and two day blocks (A, B, and C) during the summer, but some courses have special schedules.
+Most courses are also open to students in good standing at other undergraduate institutions, high school whose academic credentials indicate preparation for college-level work at Colorado College, or other qualified community members.

-Each member of the faculty may work with one or two off-campus students in a summer reading course.
-The instructor and the dean of summer programs must approve each independent study.
+Students may work with a faculty member in a summer independent readings or research course.
+The instructor, the chair of the department, and the director of Summer Session must approve each independent study.
 This program permits students to enrich and, in some cases, accelerate their education.
 The tuition charge is the regular Summer Session rate, and the Wild Card may not be used for this program.

 The First-Year Experience

-The First Courses consist of two-block courses or two linked one-block courses taught by one or more Colorado College faculty members in Blocks 1 and 2 or 5 and 6.
-First Courses include a substantial writing component and a research project.
+First-Year Experience seminars consist of two-block or two linked one-block courses taught by one or more Colorado College faculty members in Blocks 1-2 or Blocks 5-6.
+FYE seminars include a substantial writing component and a research project.
 The seminar format and class size encourage active student involvement.
-The First Course also introduces students to the Colorado College library, the Writing Center, and other academic support systems at the college, as well as the honor system.
+FYE seminars also introduce students to the Colorado College library, the Colket Center for Academic Excellence, and other academic support systems at the college, as well as the honor system.
 All first-year students have a student mentor throughout their first year at CC.
-Mentors are upper-level students who work with First Course faculty to introduce first-year students to life at the college.
-Mentors assist first-year students in course selection for their subsequent (non-FYE) blocks, and again during course preregistration for the following year.
-Mentors organize joint activities across first-year courses and provide opportunities for first-year students to get together in informal settings outside of class.
+Mentors are upper-level students who work with FYE seminar faculty to introduce first-year students to life at the college.
+Mentors assist first-year students in course selection for their subsequent (non-FYE) blocks during the first year, and again during course preregistration during the spring semester for the following year.
+Mentors organize joint activities across FYE seminars and provide opportunities for first-year students to get together in informal settings outside of class.